Limits And Access

 - Default path: billing is typically

-free, outbound policy isinternal_only, and the ordinary-user send cap is10/dayplus1/houron rolling windows. - Upgrade requested: billing may move to
+free, outbound policy isinternal_only, active Mailagents mailbox recipients are allowed without credits, and the external-recipient cap is10/dayplus1/houron rolling windows. - Credits-backed external send: when

 paid_reviewand outbound policy may move toexternal_review. - External delivery enabled: billing becomes